TaniaLemus/ONE-Rep/README.md

 I created my branches for different features and merged to main as I usually do on my daily basis.

+## Unit Testing
+Added 5 scenarios to validate the formula and cover cases such as division by 0 and 0 repetitions.

 ## Missing Features

 -   Android App Links